 - Qualified expenses include tuition, fees, books, supplies, equipment, and other course materials as long as they are required (room and board is not included).

 You cannot claim both the Lifetime Learning Credit and the American Opportunity Credit for the same student in the same year, but you can claim one credit for one student and the other credit for another student or the same credit for each.
-Remember that the American Opportunity Credit is generally the more valuable tax credit, but it is only good for the first four years of higher education, and has stricter enrollment requirements.
+Remember that the American Opportunity Credit is generally the more valuable tax credit, but it is only good for the first four years of higher education and has stricter enrollment requirements.
 If you qualify for the Lifetime Learning Credit, you can claim it any number of years (but there is a tighter income restriction).
-When you prepare your return on eFile.com, we will help you to know which education credit or deduction you qualify for, and which one will be the most beneficial to you.
+When you prepare your return on eFile.com, we will help you determine which education credit or deduction you qualify for and which one will be the most beneficial to you.
 We will then generate the correct forms for you in order to claim the education credit or deduction(s) with your return.

 Eligible Educational Institution